m3dev/gokart/docs/using_task_cache_collision_lock.rst

 Task cache collision lock
 =========================

+If there is a possibility of multiple worker nodes executing the same task, cache collision may happen.
+Specifically, while node A is loading the cache of a task, node B may be writing to it.
+This can lead to reading an inappropriate data and other unwanted behaviors.

+The redis lock introduced in this page is a feature to prevent such cache collisions.

 Requires
 --------

-You need to install `redis <https://redis.io/topics/quickstart>`_ for this advanced function.
+You need to install `redis <https://redis.io/topics/quickstart>`_ for using this advanced feature.

-Description
+How to use
 -----------

-Task lock is implemented to prevent task cache collision.
-(Originally, task cache collision may occur when same task with same parameters run at different applications in parallel.)

 1. Set up a redis server at somewhere accessible from gokart/luigi jobs.

-    Following will run redis at your localhost.
+    e.g. Following script will run redis at your localhost.

     .. code:: bash

         $ redis-server

-2. Set redis server hostname and port number as parameters to gokart.TaskOnKart().
+2. Set redis server hostname and port number as parameters of gokart.TaskOnKart().

     You can set it by adding ``--redis-host=[your-redis-localhost] --redis-port=[redis-port-number]`` options to gokart python script.